MaevaTecher/varroa-host-jump/README.md

 ## Where can you find the data?

+### Varroa mites whole-genome sequences

 1. Varroa mite sequencing reads are available under the DDBJ _DNA Data Bank of Japan_ **BioProject PRJDB9195**
+2. [GCF_002443255.1 Vdes_3.0](https://www.ncbi.nlm.nih.gov/genome/?term=txid109461[orgn]) Reference genome can be directly downloaded from NCBI developed by [Techer et al. 2020.
+Comms.
+Biology](https://www.nature.com/articles/s42003-019-0606-0)
+3. Honey bees and Varroa mites fasta sequences and Bowtie2 index build are available in the `ref2020` folder on **DRYAD DOI TO ADD**

+### Codes

+1. Genomics analysis are summarized into a Snakemake pipeline is available in the file `Snakefile`, along with parameters file `cluster.json` and launcher `snakemake.slurm`.
+2. All scripts called in `Snakefile` are present in the `scripts` folder.
-2. Interactive visualization of sampling distribution and details is available [here](https://MaevaTecher.github.io/varroa-host-jump)
+3. Interactive visualization of sampling distribution and details is available [here](https://MaevaTecher.github.io/varroa-host-jump).
-3. Exploratory R codes used for the maps and other analysis such as PCAs can be found in `R_data`.
+4. R markdown including the code lines used to generate the interactive maps, PCAs analysis and bootstraping for the demographic inferences can be found in `R_data`.

-4. Snakemake pipeline is available in the file `Snakefile`, along with parameters file `cluster.json` and launcher `snakemake.slurm`.
+### Input or output files

-5. Raw, filtered and LD_pruned variant calling file `vcf` can be downloaded on **DRYAD DOI to add**
+1. Variant calling files (Raw, filtered and LD_pruned) as well as some lists (samples ID, SNP list, ) **DRYAD DOI to add**
-6. Fastsimcoal2 input files for demographic scenarios and SFS subsets are available in `demography`.
+2. Fastsimcoal2 input files for demographic scenarios and SFS subsets are available in `demography`.

 ## Customed Snakemake workflow for Varroa population genomics